jascdk/Nilan_Homeassistant/README.md

 ![SVG preview of system](images/overview.svg)

-This is a fork of https://github.com/jascdk/Nilan_Homeassistant
+This is a fork of https://github.com/jascdk/Nilan_Homeassistant mainly made to support platform.io.

 Which in turn is a fork of https://github.com/DanGunvald/NilanModbus